jessicarose/open-advice-1-1s/README.md

 # Open-Advice-1-1s

-I've been running open advice calls for technologists for the past several years, to help offer support to folks working in tech or looking to get into tech.
+I've been running open advice calls for technologists for the past several years, to help offer support to wanting advice about working in tech.
 I'm open sourcing my process and tooling here, in hopes that it will prove useful for anyone hoping to offer advice outside their immediate networks.
 While I've developed this process to use with people seeking advice about working in technology, this could be repurposed to fit the needs of advice seekers from any discipline.

+The tools I've chosen work well for my workflow, but may not be a great fit for everyone.
+Feel free to substitute out for your favorite tools with similar functionality.

 I'm excited to improve this process and welcome PRs, especially for folks using this with non-technology audiences.

 # Process overview
 1. Sign up for Calendly and Zoom accounts
 2. Set up your Calendly event type and connect Zoom to your Calendly event type
-3. Advertise your availibilty for 1:1's
+3. Advertise your availability for 1:1's
 4. Share your Calendly link with interested advice seekers
 5. Join advice seekers via Zoom at agreed-upon time to chat
 6. Take notes or plan follow up as needed